Transmetro: Stations

+Proposed extensions

 Line 17

 Line 17, along with Line 5, was announced to be under development by the Municipality of Guatemala in March 2021.
-This line will use a different rolling stock from the standard Marcopolo BRT, instead using a set of city-style buses which are 100% electric.
-The goal of the line is to provide a connection for North-west and West-end residents to the Centra Atlantida station and Line 18.
-The line will also intersect with some Transurbano Routes and are expected to share some stations.
+This line would use a different rolling stock from the standard Marcopolo BRT, instead using a set of city-style buses which are 100% electric.
+The goal of the line was to provide a connection for North-west and West-end residents to the Centra Atlantida station and Line 18.
+The line would also intersect with some Transurbano Routes and was expected to share some stations.
 This project was put on hold as the city moved forward with Line 15 instead.
+Since the announcement of TuBus operations by the city, this previously proposed line and its alignment will now be used for the route traveling between Centra Atlantida and Lomas del Norte in Zone 17.